istio/istio.io/content/en/docs/tasks/security/ca-namespace-targeting/index.md

 istio.default           istio.io/key-and-cert          3         11m
 {{< /text >}}

-We can observe that no new `istio.io/key-and-cert` secret was generated for the `sample-service-account` service account.
+You can observe that no new `istio.io/key-and-cert` secret was generated for the `sample-service-account` service account.

 ### Opt-in Service Account secret generation

-Let's suppose that as an operator, we would like to make `ServiceAcount` secret generation opt-in (i.e. don't generate secrets unless otherwise specified).
-In this case we should set the following in our helm chart configuration
+To make `ServiceAcount` secret generation opt-in (i.e. to disable generating secrets unless otherwise specified)., set the `enableNamespacesByDefault` Helm value to `false`:

 {{< text yaml >}}
 ...